lightdash/lightdash/docs/docs/references/filters.md

 ## Using filters

-To learn more about how to use filters in Explores, check out [this guide on limiting data using filters](docs.lightdash.com/guides/limiting-data-using-filters).
+To learn more about using filters, check out our docs on limiting data using filters.

 ## Filter types